42-Discworld/Farese_and_Walther_Lab/Manual_of_Lipidomics_pipeline.md

 Please type the name of control group: WT
 Please type the name of contrast group: OE KO
 ```
-  - Example display: Please note that only static plots
+  - Example display: only static plots
     are showed in the manual book.

 figure 11: Lipid class summary|figure 12: Individual lipid class